 The methods used in this study are in accordance with the expected objectives, namely descriptive and verification methods.
 The research methods used are descriptive survey method and explanatory survey method.
-The type of investigation is causality, because the cast relationship between the independent variable and the dependent variable will be tested.
+The type of investigation is causality, because the causal relationship between the independent variable and the dependent variable will be tested.
 The unit of analysis in this study is an individual, namely nurses of Santosa Hospital Bandung Central Hospital.
 This research is included in the cross-sectional category, namely information from respondents collected directly at the object of research, with the aim of being able to estimate the respondent's opinion on the object of research.
+The research was conducted with the requisite ethical approval and permission, which was granted under the reference number 10.024.C/KEPK-FKMUMJ/I/2024 by the Ethical Committee of Health Research, Faculty of Public Health, Muhammadiyah University of Jakarta.